When you think 1911…you think of the big and slow .45 ACP.

 3. Desert Eagle 1911 C

-The 1911 series guns all ship with 2 magazines.
-The compact U series have 8-rounders, the C and G series feature 9-round mags.
+The 1911 series guns all ship with two magazines.
+The compact U series have 8-rounders, and the C and G series feature 9-round mags.

 4. Kimber Pro Carry II